The Best 7 SaaS Pricing Models out there + Great Examples

 - Encourage clients to upgrade.
 Clients can easily compare the packages offered, and if the additional features are relevant to them, they will upgrade.

-- Feature-Based Pricing is one of the models based on a value-based pricing strategy.
-Clients can appreciate how much each feature is necessary for their business or not.
+- Feature-based pricing is one of the models based on a value-based pricing strategy.
+Clients can appreciate how necessary each feature is for their business or not.

 Cons Feature-Based Pricing

-- Some SaaS companies (for example, Data Storage companies) offer packages with a long and cumbersome list of features.
-If comparing prices between packages is tedious and incomprehensible, clients can look for less detailed and easier-to-understand alternatives.
+- Some SaaS companies (for example, data storage companies) offer packages with long and cumbersome lists of features.
+If comparing prices between packages is tedious and incomprehensible, clients may look for less detailed and easier-to-understand alternatives.

-- Pricing is unclear to Clients .
-Why a, b, c cost more than d, e.
-When there is over-detailing, customers do not always understand the pricing, and this can hurt credibility.
+- Pricing is unclear to clients.
+Why do options a, b, and c cost more than d and e?
+When there is excessive detailing, customers do not always understand the pricing, which can hurt credibility.

 SaaS Pricing Model 3: Per-User Pricing